makerlu/starcitizen-loupedeck-live-s/README.md

 Star Citizen®, Roberts Space Industries® and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC. https://robertsspaceindustries.com/

-This is a MADE BY THE COMMUNITY fanproject, release under GNU 3.0 - Please see also license file https://robertsspaceindustries.com/community-hub
+This is a MADE BY THE COMMUNITY fanproject, release under GPL 3.0 - Please see also license file https://robertsspaceindustries.com/community-hub

 # starcitizen-loupedecker